-IDB-data exchange at European level is organized through the network of IDB-NDAs [2] which decides on issues such as revision of standards and conditions for the use of data.
-The rules for such a decision making process are laid down in the "House rules" of the network [3].
+The data exchange at European level is organized through the Network of NDAs [4], which decides on issues such as revision of standards and conditions for the use of data.
+The rules for the decisionmaking process are laid down in the House rules of the IDB-Network [5].
 These house rules define the mission and organization of the Network, conditions for membership, rights and responsibilities of members, and the duties of elected functionaries.
 The core purpose of the network is to create a joint data pool, to publish aggregated data and to grant each other the use of individual data for analysis and research.
-Among others, the General Assembly of the Network has the final decision on IDB standards.
+Among others, the General Assembly of the Network has the final decision on IDB standards and appoints the Network coordinator.